 7. What Kind of Habitats Do Cape Buffalo Live in?

-Cape Buffalo encompass a large range of habitats, including semi-arid bushlands and montane grasslands to coastal savannas and lowland rainforests.
-It is vital to remember that cape buffalo need to stay near water, including rivers, lakes, swamps and floodplains.
+Cape Buffalo encompasses a large range of habitats, including semi-arid bushlands and montane grasslands to coastal savannas and lowland rainforests.
+It is vital to remember that cape buffalo need to stay near water, including rivers, lakes, swamps, and floodplains.